 What types of land will you finance?

-We finance residential development land (single-family, multifamily, mixed-use), commercial development land, and industrial land throughout Orange County and surrounding areas.
+Our lending partners finance residential development land, commercial development land, and industrial land throughout Orange County.
 We consider raw land, entitled lots, partially improved parcels, and land with approved development plans.
-We do not typically finance agricultural land without clear development potential, land with significant environmental contamination, or properties with legal access issues or clouded title.
-Each parcel is evaluated individually based on its development characteristics and market position.
+We evaluate agricultural land only when there is clear near-term development potential.
+Properties with significant environmental contamination, legal access issues, or clouded title require resolution of those issues before we can lend.
+Each parcel is evaluated individually based on its specific characteristics.

 What loan-to-value ratios do you offer for land loans?

-Our land loans typically provide 50-65% loan-to-value depending on the land type, development status, and location.
-Raw land generally qualifies for 50-60% LTV, while entitled lots in desirable locations may qualify for up to 65% LTV.
-These conservative ratios reflect the unique risks of land investment and provide appropriate cushion for market fluctuations.
-Borrowers with strong track records in land development or compelling project fundamentals may qualify for enhanced leverage on a case-by-case basis.
+Our land loans typically provide 50% to 65% LTV depending on entitlement status, location, and development potential.
+Raw land requiring full entitlements generally qualifies for 50% to 60% LTV.
+Entitled lots in high-demand OC locations — Anaheim Hills infill, Yorba Linda, Fullerton, Brea — may qualify for up to 65% LTV.
+These conservative ratios reflect the unique risks of land investment and provide appropriate buffer against market fluctuations.
+Investors with strong OC development track records may access enhanced leverage on a case-by-case basis.

 How long are the loan terms for land financing?

-Our land loans typically have 12-36 month terms depending on the development stage and expected timeline.
-Raw land requiring entitlements may qualify for 24-36 month terms, while entitled lots ready for construction typically have 12-18 month terms.
-We offer extension options if projects require additional time, subject to the project remaining viable and payments remaining current.
+Land loan terms run 12 to 36 months depending on development stage and projected timeline.
+Raw land requiring entitlement may qualify for 24 to 36 month terms.
+Entitled lots ready for immediate construction typically carry 12 to 18 month terms.
+Extension options are available for projects facing legitimate delays in OC permitting, market timing, or development sequencing.
 Interest-only payments during the loan term minimize carrying costs while land is being entitled or held for development.

 Do you provide financing for entitlement costs and soft costs?

-Yes, we can structure land loans that include funding for entitlement expenses, engineering studies, environmental assessments, planning consultants, and other soft costs associated with preparing land for development.
-These funds are typically held in escrow and released as costs are incurred and documented.
-Including soft costs in the loan reduces the cash required to carry land through the entitlement process, preserving your capital for multiple land positions or other investments.
+Yes.
+Our lending partners structure land loans that include funding for entitlement expenses — planning consultants, engineering studies, environmental assessments, traffic analysis, legal fees, and other pre-development costs specific to OC permitting processes.
+These funds are held in escrow and released as costs are incurred and documented.
+Including soft costs in the loan reduces the out-of-pocket cash required to carry land through the entitlement process, preserving investor capital for multiple simultaneous positions.

 What happens if my development plans change during the loan term?

-We understand that development plans evolve as market conditions change, entitlement processes reveal new information, or opportunities shift.
-If your original development plan becomes infeasible, we can discuss alternative exit strategies including sale to other developers, modification of development plans, or refinancing into longer-term land holding loans if market timing suggests waiting for better conditions.
-We work with borrowers to find solutions rather than forcing foreclosure, recognizing that land development inherently involves adapting to changing circumstances.
+Development plans evolve as entitlement processes reveal new information, market conditions shift, or strategic opportunities emerge.
+Our lending partners work with borrowers when original plans become infeasible — discussing alternative exit strategies including sale to other developers, modification of development plans, or refinancing into extended-term land holding loans when market timing justifies a longer hold.
+We build flexibility into land loan structures specifically because land development inherently involves adapting to changing circumstances.